BlackwaveZero/XO/README.md

 clear()

-clears the screen its cross-platform
+clears the screen; its cross-platform

 -----------------------------------------------
 for using terminal first initialize the object :